-Concrete approaches that address these problems to help refactor and realign the design according to best practices and principles were elaborated, explaining how they lead to scalable, extensible, testable, efficient and robust integration solutions.
+Concrete approaches that address these problems to help refactor and realign the design according to best practices and principles were elaborated, explaining how they lead to scalable, extensible, testable, efficient, and robust integration solutions.

 Relational database design and management concerns were also presented, with focus on data model design, data access practices, and management of database artifacts.
-The consequences of improper tooling and frameworks were briefly covered, and a solution discussed.
+The consequences of improper tooling and frameworks were briefly covered, and a technology-specific solution targeting Microsoft SQL Server databases was discussed.